WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 _jump to session_

-Now that I have `ta` rocking with a good create or attach setup I am rarely toggling through a list of running sessions, but when I do I am doing it with `prefix+c-j`.
-Thats keeping my finger on control and pressing `<space>+j`.
+Now that I have `ta` rocking with a good create or attach setup, I am rarely toggling through a list of running sessions, but I am doing it with `prefix+c-j` when I do it.
+Keeping my finger on control and pressing `<space>+j`.
 This keybinding uses fzf to fuzzy match to an existing session and attach.

 ``` bash